rayhog/aviator-jekyll-template/_documentation/books_overview1.01.md

 type:
 description:
 content_markdown: >-
-  ###### The Technopedia version 6 API enables cloud-based access to asset data in Technopedia to provide a cloud-first, high-performance resource for customers.
+  ###### The Technopedia version 6 API enables cloud-based access to asset data in Technopedia to provide you with a cloud-first, high-performance resource to help you manage your asssets.

   ###### You can use the API with TQL (Technopedia query language), which is a graph-based query language that you use to query the Technopedia database.
 Version 6 Technopedia query language (TQL) uses API graph databases, which are designed to process data by using a graph-based methodology, rather than the relational database model. <br>
   <br>